How do I accurately convert my MUS files to closed captions?

 Create closed captions from your Finale Notation File files with Sonix

-Sonix automatically transcribes and translates your audio and video files in over 37 languages.
+Sonix automatically transcribes and translates your audio/video files in 53+ languages.
 Easily search, edit, and share your media files.
 Sonix is an online, fully-automated speech to text service that quickly converts Finale Notation File files to captions.
 Fast, accurate, and affordable.
 Millions of users from all over the world.

 Includes 30 minutes of free transcription